greird/the-release-note/README.md

 # The Release Note
-Every week, get a digest of major updates about your favorite artists and you activity on Deezer.
+Get a digest of major updates about your favorite artists every day, week or month in your inbox.

 ### Setup